 - VI.
 CHDOs must demonstrate capacity to carry out the HOME-assisted activities that are planned.
 This requirement means the CHDO must have one of the following: - Experienced key staff that has successfully completed projects similar to those proposed by the CHDO.
-While CHDOs may rely upon volunteers to augment capacity or perform some functions, key staff must be paid employees of the CHDO (employees of another organization that contractually provide staff to the CHDO does not meet this requirement) - Staff with limited developing experience that will use experienced consultants for the planning and development of projects, need to present a detailed written plan for key staff to be trained.
+While CHDOs may rely upon volunteers to augment capacity or perform some functions, key staff must be paid employees of the CHDO (employees of another organization that contractually provide staff to the CHDO does not meet this requirement). - The staff with limited development experience, that will use experienced consultants for the planning and development of projects, need to present a detailed written plan for key staff to be trained.

+DHCD L Jse Only

-DHCD Use Only Submit resumes and/or statements that Adequate Deficient describe the experience of key staff members and copies of any contracts with consultants to train key staff members.
+Submit resumes and/or statements that Adequate Deficient

+describe the experience of key staff members

+and copies of any contracts with consultants to

+train key staff members.
 (Page Number)